RomanKubik/The-Movie-Database/README.md

 # The-Movie-Database
-If you will look on this project please check branch "advanced"

 This app allows you to quick search movies in four categories: Top rated, Now playing, Popular and Upcomming.
 You can get detailed information about movie.